 Look forward to all your cards and stories and wish you all happy postcrossing.

 Expired postcards???
-Yes, ofcourse lots and lots, like anyone else, but I stopped wondering what happened with them, but I still live in hope one day they will come to life and luckily now and then they do.
+Yes, ofcourse lots and lots, like anyone else, but I stopped wondering what happened to them, but I still live in hope one day they will come to life and luckily now and then they do.